 Go lang

 Yeah.
 Hi.
-Uh, myself, Uh, I have done engineering in computer science and also have around, like, 9 years of experience into cloud and DevOps.
-Uh, I have worked with very big clients like uh, Google PSO.
-I work with, uh, Al Jazeera Media Network, uh, Lloyds Banking Group, and a lot of, uh, Health Corporation of America and a lot of other projects.
-So in, you know, in my oral tenure, I worked with AWS Google Cloud primarily and a bit of Azure.
-And I have looked into projects, uh, worked on projects, uh, related to migration, uh, of applications from on premise to cloud, uh, from data center to cloud.
-I worked on projects where, uh, migrating databases and the teradata warehouse to Google Cloud BigQuery.
-And also worked on projects, uh, where, uh, creating CICD pipelines, automating, uh, implementing DevOps pipeline for, uh, a data project, something like that.
-So I have good hands on experience of around 6 plus years in cloud and DevOps, and my overall experience is 9 years.
-So, yeah, that's all I want for me.
+Myself, I have done an engineering degree in computer science and also have around nine years of experience in cloud and DevOps.
+I have worked with very big clients like Google PSO.
+I work with Al Jazeera Media Network, Lloyds Banking Group, and a lot of Health Corporation of America and other projects.
+So in my oral tenure, I worked with AWS, Google Cloud primarily, and a bit of Azure.
+I have looked into projects related to migration of applications from on-premise to cloud, from data center to cloud.
+I worked on projects where migrating databases and the Teradata warehouse to Google Cloud BigQuery.
+I also worked on projects creating CICD pipelines, automating, and implementing DevOps pipelines for data projects.
+So I have good hands-on experience of around six plus years in cloud and DevOps, and my overall experience is nine years.
+So, yeah, that's all I want to say.

-So so the data we have in, uh, in AWS, let's say, for example, if you're storing the data on s 3 bucket, and, uh, we have option of enabling encryption, and we can use customer managed keys or AWS provided keys for that particular data and to encrypt that particular data which is addressed.
-So either we can use, uh, or we can create our own, uh, KMS keys within AWS, or we can upload our own keys to manage that particular data.
+So the data we have in AWS, for example, if you're storing the data on an S3 bucket, we have the option of enabling encryption, and we can use customer-managed keys or AWS-provided keys for that particular data.
+We can either use AWS Key Management Service keys or create our own KMS keys within AWS, or we can upload our own keys to manage that particular data.

-What strategy would you use to not music?
-We can enable CloudTrail on AWS account, so that we can monitor the logs and see which user has used what kind of, uh, what up what activities he has done on a particular database account.
+What strategy would you use to monitor music?
+We can enable CloudTrail on the AWS account, so that we can monitor the logs and see which user has used what kind of activities they have done on a particular database account.

-What is what is to securely manage secrets and sensitive information?
-In order to create, we can use something called a secret manager, where we can, let's say, for example, we have a database and we want to store the username and password or any other credentials, which are sensitive data.
-For that we can use something called a secret manager to mask that particular username password and make use of that API calls to, uh, to read that particular information without exposing the actual content.
+What is it to securely manage secrets and sensitive information?
+In order to create this, we can use something called a secret manager, where we can, let's say, for example, we have a database and we want to store the username and password or any other credentials, which are sensitive data.
+For that, we can use something called a secret manager to mask that particular username and password and make use of that API calls to read that particular information without exposing the actual content.

-We can I haven't worked much on AWS config though, but, uh, CloudTrails, uh, whatever CloudTrail logs are generated, we can keep that logs on s 3 bucket and, uh, based upon that, so we can store that information on s 3 bucket, and we can analyze those logs data using different analytics tools available?
+We can.
+I haven't worked much on AWS config though, but CloudTrails, whatever CloudTrail logs are generated, we can keep those logs on an S3 bucket and based upon that, we can store that information on an S3 bucket, and we can analyze that log data using different analytics tools available?

-Do the following term on board, what change would you recommend to ensure that daily load days in instance is not unintentionally distracting to We need to any we need to add a parameter called termination termination protection so that if it it will prevent any resource from accidental deletes.
+Do we need to add a term on board, what change would you recommend to ensure that daily load days in instance is not unintentionally distracting to We need to add a parameter called termination protection so that if it will prevent any resource from accidental deletions.
 Termination protection.

-How would you optimize cost when scaling an application using easy to auto scaling in smart instances?
-Uh, when you create an after scaling group in EC 2, uh, there are certain policies we can set up saying that if, uh, the load on the application server goes more than 80% or 90%, it should scale more VMs.
-And whenever there is drop in traffic or load on the traffic or load on the application, it should scale down the application.
-Scale down the VM stood of different side to less some numbers, like, maybe keeping only minimum 2 or 3.
+When scaling an application using Auto Scaling in EC2 instances, I would optimize cost by setting up after scaling groups with certain policies.
+When creating an after scaling group in EC2, there are certain policies we can set up saying that if the load on the application server goes above 80% or 90%, it should scale more VMs.
+And whenever there is a drop in traffic or load on the application, it should scale down the application.
+Scale down the VM count to a minimum of 2 or 3.

-In which scenario would you choose AWS target for over Amazon EC 2?
+In which scenario would you choose AWS Target for over Amazon EC2?
 That's all for running containers.
-Uh, let's say, for example, uh, AWS target is a container, uh, management service.
-Let's say I want I don't want to bother about, uh, building the old whole cluster or a Docker, uh, Docker servers to make to to deploy the containers.
-And I don't want the more than like of maintaining cluster or administration.
-Then in that case, I simply go ahead and use AWS Fargate instead of using the EC two instances where we can just, uh, deploy the Docker image and pass some parameters to access that particular image to to access the particular Docker container like, uh, port numbers and all.
+Let's say, for example, AWS Target is a container management service.
+Let's say you want to avoid bothering about building the whole cluster or a Docker server to deploy the containers.
+And you don't want to deal with more than like maintaining a cluster or administration.
+Then in that case, you simply go ahead and use AWS Fargate instead of using the EC2 instances where you can just deploy the Docker image and pass some parameters to access the particular Docker container, like port numbers and all.

-AWS EKS offers a lot of, uh, flexibilities in order to maintain security.
-1 of the thing is we can create a VPC native uh, EKS cluster so that we can control the external access to that particular cluster and, uh, isolate services, create different services, and also we can install STO as a sidecar container on Kubernetes cluster so that the traffic can be will be reach the particular services behind through a host through through a service through a SEO service.
+AWS EKS offers a lot of flexibilities in order to maintain security.
+1 of the things is we can create a VPC native EKS cluster so that we can control the external access to that particular cluster and isolate services, create different services.
+Also, we can install STO as a sidecar container on the Kubernetes cluster so that traffic can be reached through a host, through a service, through a host network using a Service Mesh service.